darkorb/zl4cat-web/index.md

 ---

-Why ZL4CAT?
-Well this is my Tamar when she was a few months old, she's a Devon Rex and joined our assorted fur family around 2016 - I'm very much "crazy cat man" according to those familar with me, hence ZL4CAT :)
+This is my little cat Tamar when she was a few months old, she's a Devon Rex and joined our assorted fur family around 2016 - I'm very much "crazy cat man" according to those familar with me, hence ZL4CAT :)

 <img src="img/tamar_cat.jpg" width="256">